jnsxlx/SVM/README.md

 # SVM
 A python implementation.
-Use SVM to recognize handwritten digits of MNIST data.
+Use SVM to recognize handwritten digits in the MNIST dataset.